-Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that the Company had a net loss of \$4.8 million for the year ended March 31, 2014 and as at March 31, 2014, had a working capital deficiency of \$0.3 million, and had incurred losses since inception of \$19.3 million.
+Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that the Company had a net loss of \$1.2 million for the year ended March 31, 2015 and current liabilities exceed current assets by \$0.8 million as at March 31, 2015.
 These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.

-Chartered Accountants June 26, 2014
+Chartered Accountants June 26, 2015